nTh0rn/Olas/README.md

-# Cequal
+# Olas
 Most of my projects are just tests to see if I can do it.
-Cequal is one of these projects.
+Olas is one of these projects.

-Cequal is a simple scripting language made inside the scripting language Batch.
+Olas is a simple scripting language made inside the scripting language Batch.

 It is a horrible and useless language and should never be used.

 # Documentation

 ## Syntax
-Cequal scripts **MUST** start with 1 single blank line.
+Olas scripts **MUST** start with 1 single blank line.
 This means you start writing your code on line 2.

 After the first line, there should also never, **never** be any whitespace in your code.
 This will break the compiler.